oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Add-in removed.](./images/addin-removed.png " ")

-    The **Oracle Autonomous Database Add-in for Excel** add-in is removed from the menu bar.
+    The **Oracle Autonomous AI Database Add-in for Excel** add-in is removed from the menu bar.

     ![Add-in removed from menu bar.](./images/addin-removed-menu.png " ")

 ## Task 6: Install the Excel Add-in from Database Actions

-You can install the add-in from the Oracle Autonomous Database **Database Actions**.
+You can install the add-in from the Oracle Autonomous AI Database **Database Actions**.
 This is accessed by users with an Oracle Account.

 **Prerequisites**